"

 A student can be engaged without finishing the book

 When we chose the selections for this textbook, we chose them with the understanding that they were difficult to read.
 And we chose them knowing that students were not their primary audience (that the selections were not speaking directly to you).
 We chose them, in other words, knowing that we would be asking you read something you were most likely not prepared to read.
 But this is what it means to be a student and it was our goal to take our students seriously.
 Students have to do things they are not ready to do; this is how they learn.
-Students need to read materials that they are not ready to read. [citation]
+Students need to read materials that they are not ready to read.
+This is how they get started; this is where they begin.[1]

 Make this your own